backyardbiomech/pyExamScan_v2/Usage_Instructions.md

 |D|
 |FD|

-4. Launch pyExamScan using the instructions above
+2. Launch pyExamScan using the instructions above
-5. In the bottom panel, you can load your jpg of the answer sheet and the csv file you just created
+3. In the bottom panel, you can load the jpg of the blank answer sheet and select csv file you just created
-6. If you have multiple versions of the test, enter the appropriate version letter (or leave it as A)
+    + If you have multiple versions of the test, enter the appropriate version letter (or leave it as A)
-6. Click the Make Key button.
+4. Click the Make Key button.
 In the folder containing your key, you will now see a new jpg file.
 The Last Name should be filled in as "KEY" and the first name as "A" or whatever you changed the version to, and all of the bubbles should be filled in appropriately!
-7. Print this out for your records, and add it as the first page in your scan after you collect the student exams.
+5. Print this out for your records, and add it as the first page in your scan after you collect the student exams.

 ## Scanning bubbles
 Assuming have made a key by filling out an answer sheet by hand or the Key Maker function, and the students are done with their exam.

 1. Scan all of the students' answer sheets and the key, with the key as the first page, into a single pdf or a bunch of jpgs.
 I recommend at least 200 dpi, color, for the scanner settings.
+If you can't scan all at once, scan as jpgs because pdfs cannot be easily modified after being created
 2. Make a folder on your computer containing nothing but the scanned file(s).
 3. In the control window, click on the `Choose pdf of scans or jpg of key` button.
 4. In the file selection window, select either the pdf, or the jpg of the key, and click Ok.
 5. In the control window, enter the number of the last question you want graded.
-6. If you used "select all that apply" questions, where the correct answer could be one to all of the possibilities, click the "Any select all that apply" checkbox.
+6. If you used "select all that apply" questions, where the correct answer could be none to all of the possibilities, click the `Any select all that apply?` checkbox.
-7. Click "Run Scan", and wait for completion!
+7. Click `Run Scan`, and wait for completion!

 ## Open ended questions
 If you want to include any fill in the blank kinds of questions, and you want to grade/mark them while scanning:
 1. Modify the answer sheet as mentioned below.
 2. Select the scans as mentioned above.
 3. If the open ended question is in the middle of the exam (not stacked at the end), that set of bubbles needs to be "ignored" by the bubble scanner.
-Enter that questions number (or multiple number separated by commas) in the appropriate box in the control window.
+Enter that question's number (or multiple numbers separated by commas) in the appropriate box in the control window.
-4. Check the box for "any open ended questions to grade on the fly?"
+4. Check the box for `any open ended questions to grade on the fly?`
-4. Click "Run Scan".
+4. Click `Run Scan`.
 5. An image of the key will appear.
     1. On that image, use the mouse to draw a box around the answer area for the first open ended question.
     2. Draw boxes around the answer areas for other questions.
 At this time, there is no way to delete a drawn box!
 If you make an error, you have to close everything and start again.
-    3. When you have drawn all of your boxes (one per open ended question), hit the 'g' key.
+    3. When you have drawn all of your boxes (one per open ended question), hit the `g` key.
 And the window will disappear.
 6. After the bubbles have been scanned (a short wait), a small window will open for grading the open ended questions:
     1. The top of the window shows what was in the first box you drew on the key, and the bottom shows what was in the box on the first student's sheet.
     2. To award full credit, hit the 'c' key twice.
 The next student's answer should appear.